ThoughtWorksInc/DeepLearning.scala/Outline.markdown

    * Does not support GPU
    * Impossible to run in parallel
 1. Introducing our approach: monad-based automatic differentiation, and showing some examples written in DeepLearning.scala.
-1. Explain the detail of our approach
+1. Explain the detail of our approach:<br>
    * Unlike TensorFlow's static computational graph, our monad represents a process that dynamically creates computational graph nodes.
    * All Scala features, including any Scala functions and Scala expressions, can be used in the process.
 (Address TensorFlow's issue 1 and 2)
    * Monads are composable, a complex layer can be built from atomic operators.
 (Address TensorFlow's issue 3)
    * These computation can be performed on arbitrary Scala types, including native Double, Float, custom ADT, and nd4j's GPU-accelerated N-dimensional arrays.
 (Address autograd's issue 1)